 I had already been aggressively mulling over the idea of going barefoot for sometime by this point.
 I had done tons of research and even knew of a few local barefoot trimmers.
 I was nervous to say the least, but if there was ever a time to make the jump it was now.
 I interviewed, observed, and chatted the ears off of quite a few trimmers and enthusiasts.
 I even sent work example pictures to someone who greatly inspired and encouraged me to make the change.
 (Thank you Emily).
 I was being picky as I had five different horses with very different needs, including an un-handled weanling that was arriving before too long.
 I knew I needed someone who really understood the barefoot horse, not just a farrier that would pull the shoes and call it barefoot.
 I needed someone that would pay close attention to the individual horse’s needs and even teach me to help care for their feet in between trims.
 My criteria was high, but eventually I found a trimmer where everything just clicked.
 Fast forward eleven weeks and three trims later and I could honestly cry I couldn’t be happier.
 We had minimal soreness that first trim, used protective boots when working on rougher ground, and by trim number two it was like they had been barefoot their whole lives!
 We lost absolutely no quality of movement, trail ride over rocky ground no problem, jump, train, play, and we no longer have to deal with lost shoes!
 I regularly text our barefoot trimmer absolutely gushing about how well all five of the horses are doing.
 I’m honestly still in complete disbelief over how easy and uncomplicated the transition was.
 I had feared the worst but was so relieved to find that the many years of metal shoes hell was at an end.
 My hopes and dreams were finally reality.
 I finally owned not only one unicorn, but five!
 I have five completely barefoot, beautiful, magical unicorns.

-If you’re interested in switching to barefoot yourself, I highly recommend you look into a natural trimmer in your area (here is a recommended list).
+If you’re interested in switching to barefoot yourself, I highly recommend you look into a natural trimmer in your area.
 Feel free to ask any questions here too.